|

 Man not evolved |

-birth nor death.
+neither birth nor death.
 He is not a beast, a vegetable, nor a migratory mind.
-He does

-not pass from matter to Mind, from the mortal to the immortal, from evil to
+He does not pass from matter to Mind, from the mortal to the immortal, from

-good, or from good to evil.
-Such admissions cast us headlong into darkness and
+evil to good, or from good to evil.
+Such admissions cast us headlong into

-dogma.
-Even Shakespeare's poetry pictures age as infancy, as helplessness and
+darkness and dogma.
+Even Shakespeare's poetry pictures age as infancy, as

-decadence, instead of assigning to man the everlasting grandeur and immortality
+helplessness and decadence, instead of assigning to man the everlasting

 Perpetual youth |

-and lost all account of time.
-Believing that she was still living in the same
+insane and lost all account of time.
+Believing that she was still living in the

-hour which parted her from her lover, taking no note of years, she stood daily
+same hour which parted her from her lover, taking no note of years, she stood

-before the window watching for her lover's coming.
-In this mental state she
+daily before the window watching for her lover's coming.
+In this mental state

-remained young.
-Having no consciousness of time, she literally grew no older.
+she remained young.
+Having no consciousness of time, she literally grew no

-Some American travellers saw her when she was seventy-four, and supposed her to
+older.
+Some American travellers saw her when she was seventy-four, and supposed

-be a young woman.
-She had no care-lined face, no wrinkles nor gray hair, but
+her to be a young woman.
+She had no care-lined face, no wrinkles nor gray hair,

-youth sat gently on cheek and brow.
-Asked to guess her age, those unacquainted
+but youth sat gently on cheek and brow.
+Asked to guess her age, those

-with her history conjectured that she must be under twenty.
-This instance of
+unacquainted with her history conjectured that she must be under twenty.
+This

-youth preserved furnishes a useful hint, upon which a Franklin might work with
+instance of youth preserved furnishes a useful hint, upon which a Franklin

-more certainty than when he coaxed the enamored lightning from the clouds.
+might work with more certainty than when he coaxed the enamored lightning from

-Years had not made her old, because she had taken no cognizance of passing time
+the clouds.
+Years had not made her old, because she had taken no cognizance of

-nor thought of herself as growing old.
-The bodily results of her belief that
+passing time nor thought of herself as growing old.
+The bodily results of her

-she was young manifested the influence of such a belief.
-She could not age
+belief that she was young manifested the influence of such a belief.
+She could

-while believing herself young, for the mental state governed the physical.
+not age while believing herself young, for the mental state governed the

+physical.
 Impossibilities never occur.
-One instance like the foregoing proves it possible
+One instance like the foregoing proves

-to be young at seventy-four; and the primary of that illustration makes it
+it possible to be young at seventy-four; and the primary of that illustration

-plain that decrepitude is not according to law, nor is it a necessity of
+makes it plain that decrepitude is not according to law, nor is it a necessity

 Man reflects God |

-formations can never be annihilated.
-Man is not a pendulum, swinging between
+and its formations can never be annihilated.
+Man is not a pendulum, swinging

-evil and good, joy and sorrow, sickness and health, life and death.
-Life and
+between evil and good, joy and sorrow, sickness and health, life and death.

-its faculties are not measured by calendars.
-The perfect and immortal are the
+Life and its faculties are not measured by calendars.
+The perfect and immortal

-eternal likeness of their Maker.
-Man is by no means a material germ rising from
+are the eternal likeness of their Maker.
+Man is by no means a material germ

-the imperfect and endeavoring to reach Spirit above his origin.
-The stream
+rising from the imperfect and endeavoring to reach Spirit above his origin.
+The

-rises no higher than its source.
-The measurement of life by solar years robs
+stream rises no higher than its source.
+The measurement of life by solar years

-youth and gives ugliness to age.
-The radiant sun of virtue and truth coexists
+robs youth and gives ugliness to age.
+The radiant sun of virtue and truth

-with being.
+coexists with being.
 Manhood is its eternal noon, undimmed by a declining sun.
-As the

-physical and material, the transient sense of beauty fades, the radiance of
+As the physical and material, the transient sense of beauty fades, the radiance

 glories. |